marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

   - Add a new cpp class type actor to be our data actor so that the other actors can consume data directly from this data actor.
   - Header file:
     - Declare a FMyDataStruct pointer to store each row of the file
-    - Declare a UDataTable pointer to store the entire data table file we imported and expose it to the blueprint with UPROPERTY
+    - Declare a UDataTable pointer and expose it to the blueprint with UPROPERTY so that we can attach our data table file we imported to this pointer as a UDataTable type.
     - Add a Getter to get the metrics in the table
 ```cpp
 #include "CoreMinimal.h"